supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

     **Note:** It could take a couple of minutes for the indicator to appear.

-1. Select the **Logs** option in the General area.
+1. On the left Menu , Select the **Logs** option in the General area.
 You may need to disable the "Always show queries" option and close the *Queries* window to get run the statements.

 1. Run the following KQL statement.